Getting the contents of a Let's Encrypt certificate

 The command will display a certificate chain and a private key and save their contents to the --chain and --key files, respectively.

---id: Certificate ID; make sure you set either the--idor--nameflag.--name: Certificate name; make sure you set either the--idor--nameflag.--chain: (Optional) File to save the certificate chain to in PEM format.--key: (Optional) File to save the private key to, in PEM format.
+--id: Certificate ID; make sure you set either the--idor--nameflag.--name: Certificate name; make sure you set either the--idor--nameflag.--chain: File to save the certificate chain to, in PEM format.
+This is an optional flag.--key: File to save the private key to, in PEM format.
+This is an optional flag.

 yc certificate-manager certificate content \